 1. Assuming a GameStop Surge Will Happen Again

-GameStop’s surge will likely prove to be a once-in-a-lifetime occurrence as it was brought on by a perfect storm of events.
-First, GameStop’s short interest rose above 100% and even experienced and veteran traders weren’t aware this was possible.
+GameStop’s surge will likely prove to be a once-in-a-lifetime occurrence as a perfect storm of events brought it on.
+First, GameStop’s short interest rose above 100%, and even experienced, and veteran traders weren’t aware this was possible.

 Second, while many hedge funds were shorting the stock expecting it to ultimately go to zero, the video game retailer presented to investors a commitment to turning itself around, focusing on digital sales.